 Apollo Tactical Income Fund Inc. Declares March 2023 Monthly Distribution of $0.122 Per Share

-NEW YORK, March 13, 2023 (GLOBE NEWSWIRE) -- AIF - Apollo Tactical Income Fund Inc. (the "Fund") today announced the declaration of its distribution for the month of March 2023 of $0.122 per common share, payable on the date noted below.
+/EIN News/ -- NEW YORK, March 13, 2023 (GLOBE NEWSWIRE) -- (NYSE: AIF) - Apollo Tactical Income Fund Inc. (the “Fund”) today announced the declaration of its distribution for the month of March 2023 of $0.122 per common share, payable on the date noted below.

 The following dates apply to the declared distribution: